-Get some space.
+Get some space from baby.
 None of my children have slept well in the same room as me.
 It's like they can smell me nearby and they just want to be glued to my side playing all night long.
 I'm a spazzy sleeper, so that doesn't work for anyone.
 Going from bedside bassinet to nursery crib, however, can be a challenge – especially if your rooms are far apart.
 We've had good luck using a play yard to gradually transition baby into his own space between three and six months old.
 Set it up as far away from your bedside as you feel comfortable, then gradually increase the distance over a series of nights.
 We're still working with Fisher-Price, and we've found that their UltraLite Day & Night Play Yard is the perfect solution.
 It's half the weight as other play yards, so we can easily move it around the house or take it traveling.
 Right now it's set up in our breakfast nook, which is in a central spot between our bedroom and living room within hearing-range of anywhere I may go.

-Humidifier.
+Baby humidifier.
 Nobody sleeps well if they're stuffy.
 A warm-air humidifier can provide a little relief, especially during cold season.

-Binky.
+Binkies help with sleep.
 Infants have a natural reflex to suckle for comfort.
 Once nursing is well-established and nipple confusion isn't a concern, introducing a binky can help you stop being a human pacifier.

 Incline your baby.
 Sleeping at a slight angle can help soothe acid reflux or colic and help ease digestion as everything flows downward in their little bellies.
 That's another one of my favorite things about the UltraLite Day & Night Play Yard from Fisher-Price – it has a removable recliner for the infant phase, making it fit in quite nicely with my ideas on how to get baby to sleep.
 Once the kids starts rolling over, you simply remove the infant attachment and are left with a sturdy play yard with a solid bottom.

-Swaddle.
+Swaddle for sleep.
 Babies are used to having their arms and legs pressed up against them in your belly.
 If you have a little Houdini, try Baby Merlin's Magic Sleepsuit.

-Stealth changes.
+Stealth baby changes.
 For nighttime changes, keep the lights off and sound low.
 If they aren't feeding at night, avoid removing them from their bassinet or crib if AT ALL possible.
 The Fisher-Price UltraLite Day & Night Play Yard comes with a handy changing pad and pocket for storage, so I can slip it right under him and change him in a flash!

-Routines.
+Create baby routines.
 Many people like a warm bath.
 Some read a book.
 Others sing a lullaby.
 My husband and I often put on an episode of The Bachelor.
 Classy?
 Yes.
 Whatever your baby is used to at night, stick to it consistently.
 Not to compare your precious baby to a huffing-and-drooling canine, but Pavlov was onto something.
 We're all creatures of habit.